Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Results

 \subsection{Performance of the Proposed Controller}

-As an extension of the standard \ac{LQR} controller, the proposed controller inherits its stable performance for perturbation ground stiffness values ranging from 50 $MN/m$ to 174 $kN/m$.
-Therefore, we focus only on stiffness values lower than the 174 $kN/m$ threshold.
+As an extension of the standard \ac{LQR} controller, the proposed controller inherits its stable performance for perturbation ground stiffness values ranging from 50 $MN/m$ to 200 $kN/m$.
+Therefore, we focus only on stiffness values lower than the 200 $kN/m$ threshold.
 Again, identity $\bm{Q}$ and $\bm{R}$ matrices were utilized for the \ac{LQR} part of the proposed controller.
-For stiffness values lower than 174 $kN/m$, we showed that the system with the proposed controller is able to endure perturbations of stiffness as low as 30 $kN/m$.
+For stiffness values lower than 200 $kN/m$, we showed that the system with the proposed controller is able to endure perturbations of stiffness as low as 30 $kN/m$.
 It should be noted that this stiffness value is much lower than the \textit{soft ground} category of 80 $kN/m$ reported in \cite{vasilopoulos2014compliant}, and it resembles walking on a foam pad \cite{bosworth2016robot}.
-Four representative cases are shown for one-step perturbations of 174, 150, 90 and 30 $kN/m$ in Fig. \ref{fig:state_input_error_150_90_30kN/m}.
-Similarly to Fig. \ref{fig:state_input_error_50_10_1_500_174kN/m}, we chose to show the system response only up to the $25^{th}$ step, although the desired number of 100 steps was achieved for all cases.
+Four representative cases are shown for one-step perturbations of 200, 150, 90 and 30 $kN/m$ in Fig.~\ref{fig:state_input_error_200_150_90_30kN/m}.
+Similarly to Fig. \ref{fig:state_input_error_50_10_1_500_200kN/m}, we chose to show the system response only up to the $25^{th}$ step, although the desired number of 100 steps was achieved for all cases.

-As seen at the higher stiffness levels, the perturbations introduce errors, the magnitude of which increases as the ground stiffness decreases.
+Similar to the higher stiffness levels shown in Fig.~\ref{fig:state_input_error_50_10_1_500_200kN/m}, the perturbations again introduce errors, the magnitude of which increases as the ground stiffness decreases.
 As it can be seen in all cases, the model manages to handle the perturbation taking place at the $10^{th}$ step, while the proposed controller regulates any introduced errors and leads to zero steady-state errors.
-The rapid recovery of the system is to be noted, as the error is minimized in less than 10 steps.
-Moreover, by comparing the responses of the model for the 174 $kN/m$ perturbation between the standard and the proposed controller, it is clear that the proposed controller leads to smaller errors during both the transient and the steady-state response.
-For all four perturbation stiffness values, the control gains ($k_{1},k_{2}$) were tuned to minimize the steady-state error for both the state and the control input responses.
-The control gains used are listed in Table \ref{tab:control_gains}, where it can be observed that as the perturbation stiffness decreases, higher control gains have to be used to handle the perturbation and achieve zero steady-state errors.
+The rapid recovery of the system is to be noted, as the error is suppressed in less than 10 steps.
+Moreover, by comparing the responses of the model for the 200 $kN/m$ perturbation between the standard and the proposed controller, it is clear that the proposed controller leads to smaller errors during both the transient and the steady-state response.
+For all four perturbation stiffness values, the control gains ($k_{1},k_{2}$) were tuned to minimize the steady-state errors.
+The control gains used are listed in Table \ref{tab:control_gains}, where it can be seen that as the perturbation stiffness decreases, higher control gains have to be used to handle the perturbation and achieve zero steady-state errors.